jiri-hostas/Slurm-queue-smart-printing/README.md

 </p>

 Things to work on:
-- making a single version working for all compute canada clusters
+- make a single version to work for all compute canada clusters
 - include different job metrics than job location

 ![](https://komarev.com/ghpvc/?username=jiri-hostas)